Finally, how many efficiencies supercomputers have? And, what do they measure?: Accuracy and reliability of our model

 \section{Accuracy and reliability of our model}

 As the value of parameters of our model are inferred from non-dedicated single-shot measurements, their reliability is limited.
 One can verify, however, how our model predicts values derived from later measurements.
 Supercomputers usually do not have a long lifespan and several documented stages.
-One of the rare exceptions is supercomputer \textit{Piz Daint}.
-Its documented lifetime spans over six years.
-At that period, different amounts of cores, without and with acceleration, using different accelerators, were used.
+One of the rare exceptions is supercomputer \textit{Piz Daint}, and its documented lifetime spans over six years.
+Different amounts of cores, without and with acceleration, using various accelerators, were used at that period.

-Figure~\ref{fig:PizDaintEfficiency} depicts performance and efficiency values published during its lifetime, together with diagram lines predicting (at the time of making the prediction) values at higher nominal performance values.
+Figure~\ref{fig:PizDaintEfficiency} depicts the performance and efficiency values published during its lifetime, together with diagram lines predicting (at the time of making the prediction) values at higher nominal performance values.
 The left subfigure shows how changes made in the configuration affected its efficiency (the timeline starts in the top right corner, and a line connects adjacent stages).

 In the right subfigure, bubbles represent data published in adjacent editions of the TOP500 lists, the diagram lines crossing them are predictions made from that snapshot.
-The predicted value shall be compared to the value published in the next list.
+We shall compare the predicted value to the value published in the next list.
 It is especially remarkable that introducing GPGPU acceleration resulted only in a slight increase (in good agreement with~\cite{Lee:GPUvsCPU2010} and~\cite{WhyNotExascale:2014}) compared to the value expected based purely on the increase in the number of cores.
-Although between our "samplings" more than one parameter was changed, that is, the net effect cannot be demonstrated clearly, the measured data sufficiently underpin our limited validity conclusions and show that theory correctly describes the tendency of development of performance and efficiency, and even its predicted performance values are reasonably accurate.
+Although between our "samplings", more than one parameter changed, that is, the net effect cannot be demonstrated clearly, the measured data sufficiently underpin our limited validity conclusions and show that theory correctly describes the tendency of development of performance and efficiency, and even its predicted performance values are reasonably accurate.